 Conversely, the attitude toward other students, whose credentials were strong enough to warrant their admission but not strong enough to gain them superstar status at a given school, is that “if they want us badly enough, they find the means to make it happen.”
 It is when families, often wide-eyed with their students’ acceptances into high profile schools, buy into this logic that they open themselves to unreasonable debt burdens.

 Below is a worksheet to help families better decipher the financial aid offers their students receive.
 It’s important to translate all the awards into a form where families can compare each offer in an “apples to apples” comparison.
-We’ve broken the different sections of aid you’ll find in an awards letter: need based financial aid in the form of government and school grants; college scholarship money (also known as merit scholarships), work study, and government loans.
+We’ve broken the different sections of aid you’ll find in an awards letter: need-based financial aid in the form of government and school grants; college scholarship money (also known as merit scholarships), work study, and government loans.
 We’ve also included a section if you’ll be able to stack private scholarships above the other aid a school provides.
-Some colleges allow this and some do not, so it’s best to call the financial aid office to make sure you know for each school.
+Some colleges allow this and some that practice “scholarship displacement” do not, so it’s best to call the financial aid office to make sure you know the details for each school.

 Important Tips for Comparing Aid Offers

 1. Identify the total cost of attendance for each institution.
 This will include tuition, room and board as well as books, supplies, activity fees, lab fees and possible transportation expenses.
-You may need to consult the school’s website for a complete list as very few award letters provide a complete documentation.
+You may need to consult the school’s Net Price Calculator on each school’s website for a complete list as very few award letters provide a complete documentation.

 2. Add all of the grants and scholarships listed on the award letter together.
 These funds comprise the “gift” aid you are receiving—money you don’t have to re-pay.
 The sources of these funds may include the state and federal governments as well as the institution itself.